annonymousauthority/Go-Project/README.md

 ⚠️ `WIP`

-* --> `Starter_pack` : Is basically intros and stuffs for the kids, Getting started with Go?
+* --> `starter_pack` : Is basically intros and stuffs for the kids, Getting started with Go?
 Just check that out.
 * --> `use_cases` : Is thinkering box where I consider real world problems that I could solve with program.

 ### Final thoughts